Lendfme/docs/Contribute.md

 ### Prerequisites

-You must install [pre-commit](https://pre-commit.com/#install) in order to enable our precommit hooks and pre-commit install from your Lendfme/xx root directory.

-In order to make use of the `pre-commit` hooks used for this repository, you should have a valid installation of `node/npm`, and `eslint` (`npm install -g eslint`).
+You must have a valid installation of `node/npm` to run the code, and `eslint` (`npm install -g eslint`) to find and fix writing style problems in our code.

 At here, we use the repo `oraclesystem` as an example: